istio/istio.io/content/docs/tasks/security/vault-ca/index.md

     {{< /text >}}

-1. Edit the service account `vault-citadel-sa` to use an example JWT token that has been configured on the testing Vault CA for authentication and authorization.
+1. Edit the service account `vault-citadel-sa` to use an example JWT token that has been configured on the testing Vault CA. The reason of this configuration is that a Vault CA requires authentication and authorization of Kubernetes service accounts.
-The reason for this step is that a Vault CA authenticates and authorizes Kubernetes service accounts.
-We have configured a service account `vault-citadel-sa` for authentication and authorization on a testing Vault CA and this service account is used here as an example.
 For the information about configuring Vault for Kubernetes authentication and authorization, please refer to [Vault Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes.html).